And Then There Were None: Motivating rhyme

 The plot is structured around the ten lines of the rhyme "Ten Little Niggers", a popular 1869 minstrel song written for the Christy's Minstrels by the British songwriter Frank Green.
 Green had modelled his lyrics on an American comic song "Ten Little Indians" [or Injuns] by Septimus Winner that had been published the year before.
 In later editions of the novel, the characters of the rhyme are replaced by "Ten Little Indians" or "Ten Little Soldier Boys".

 This is the rhyme as published in a British 2008 edition:

 Ten little soldier boys went out to dine; One choked his little self and then there were nine.

 Nine little soldier boys sat up very late; One overslept himself and then there were eight.

 Eight little soldier boys travelling in Devon; One said he'd stay there and then there were seven.

 Seven little soldier boys chopping up sticks; One chopped himself in halves and then there were six.

 Six little soldier boys playing with a hive; A bumblebee stung one and then there were five.

 Five little soldier boys going in for law; One got in Chancery and then there were four.

 Four little soldier boys going out to sea; A red herring swallowed one and then there were three.

 Three little soldier boys walking in the zoo; A big bear hugged one and then there were two.

 Two little soldier boys sitting in the sun; One got frizzled up and then there was one.

 One little soldier boy left all alone; He went out and hanged himself and then there were none.

-Each of the ten victims – eight guests plus the island's two caretakers – is killed in a manner that reflects one of the lines of the rhyme.
-A sleazy agent who helped arrange the affair is also killed, but his killing occurs on the mainland and outside of the main storyline.
+Each of the ten main characters is killed on the island in a manner that reflects one of the lines of the rhyme.
+An additional victim, Isaac Morris, dies on the mainland outside of the main storyline.